About me...

 Why me?

-Please consider me to represent you as your next Mayor.
+Please consider re-electing me as your Mayor.

-What my employees would say:
+What my former employees would say:

 "Firm, but fair, and caring.
 She cares about the staff